AdvenaHQ/supacache/README.md

 - One alphanumeric string, **exactly 32 characters long**, with no spaces or special characters.
 This will be our `D1_CACHESTORE_ENCRYPTION_KEY` secret, used for encrypting and decrypting cached data in the database.
 - One alphanumeric string of any length between 64 and 256 characters long, with no spaces or special characters.
 This will be our `SERVICE_AUTH_KEY`, used to authenticate requests from your Supabase client instances.

+5. Add these values to your `.dev.vars` file in the root of your directory.
+This will be necessary to correctly generate the environment variable types in the next step.

-5. Push these secret values into your worker using the Wrangler CLI by running the following commands separately.
+6. Push these secret values into your worker using the Wrangler CLI by running the following commands separately.
 You will be prompted for the secret value after hitting "Enter":
 ```bash
 wrangler secret push D1_CACHESTORE_ENCRYPTION_KEY
 ```